Madalina088/Aeries_Project/README.md

 -	all the test data is available and reviewed (test data = email example, password example)
 -	this test run includes only regression testing in which we will run tests that have the highest priority, this will be main priority
--	Cycle summary was created and test cases were added to the cycle summary
+-	cycle summary was created and test cases were added to the cycle summary
--	Test environment is up and running: `https://demo.aeries.net/ParentPortal/LoginParent.aspx?demo=True&user=student%40aeries.com&pwd=1234`
+-	test environment is up and running: [link to test environment](https://demo.aeries.net/ParentPortal/LoginParent.aspx?demo=True&user=student%40aeries.com&pwd=1234)
+-	smoke test passed

 ### 2.5 Test execution ###